open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

 1. Manually set it using MEBX on the managed device.
 Find instructions [here](../Topics/MEBX/dnsSuffix.md)

-2. Alternately, change the DHCP Option 15 to DNS Suffix within the Router settings.
+2. Alternately, change the DHCP Option 15 to DNS suffix within the Router settings.

 **To find the the DNS suffix, use the following command: **